ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/enabling-uarte.md

 ### Step 3: Take ownership of the peripherals with `take()`

 Take ownership of the peripherals with `take()`.
-Take note, the take returns an `Option<T>` so that needs to be taken care of.
-Bind the `UARTE0` peripheral to it's own variable.
+Be aware, the take returns an `Option<T>` so that needs to be taken care of.
+Bind the `UARTE0` peripheral to its own variable.

 ```rust
 let periph = dk_pac::Peripherals::take().unwrap();